Harrix/archive/README.md

 These utilities are made for my specific tasks.
 The package `argparse` is not used.

-- [check_featured_image.py](https://github.com/Harrix/harrix-pyutilities/blob/main/src/specific__field_list_analysis.py): CLI console script analyzes a field list from Markdown.
+- [check_featured_image.py](https://github.com/Harrix/harrix-pyutilities/blob/main/src/specific__field_list_analysis.py): The script analyzes a field list from Markdown.

   <details>
   <summary>Example of a field list</summary>